Geology of Hong Kong: Geological Evolution

-Igneous rocks
+Igneous Rocks

-The geology of Hong Kong is dominated by igneous rocks.
-They are rocks related to volcanic eruptions.
-During the middle Jurassic to the early Cretaceous period, Hong Kong was right at the convergent plate boundary where the Paleo-Pacific oceanic plate subducted beneath the Eurasian continental plate.
-The oceanic plate carried sea water into the hot lower crust, which lowered the melting point of the crust.
-The crust was therefore partially melted and magma was formed.
-The magma rose and formed a magma chamber beneath surface.
-Volcanoes were therefore formed above the magma chamber.
-When erupted, volcanic ash, pieces of rocks, and some magma were expelled.
-These materials then eventually cooled down and became volcanic rocks.
-These rocks cooled down quickly once they reached the Earth's surface.
-Mineral crystals in these rocks are therefore very small.
+The geology of Hong Kong is dominated by igneous rocks, related to volcanic eruptions.
+From the Middle Jurassic to the Early Cretaceous, Hong Kong was at the convergent plate boundary where the Paleo-Pacific oceanic plate subducted beneath the Eurasian continental plate.
+The oceanic plate carried sea water into the hot lower crust, which lowered the melting point of the crust; this partially melted the crust and formed magma, which rose and formed a magma chamber beneath the surface, eventually forming volcanoes at the surface as a result.
+When these erupted, volcanic ash, pieces of rocks, and some magma was expelled.
+These materials then eventually cooled down and became volcanic rock.
+These rocks cooled down quickly once they settled on the surface, meaning that mineral crystals in these rocks are very small.

-Volcanic rocks are widely distributed in Hong Kong (green areas in Fig.1).
-They formed most of the highest mountains in Hong Kong, such as Tai Mo Shan (957 m, the highest mountain) and Lantau Peak (934 m, the second highest mountain).
+Volcanic rocks are widely distributed in Hong Kong (green areas in Fig.1), forming the tallest mountains in Hong Kong, such as Tai Mo Shan (957 m, the tallest mountain in Hong Kong) and Lantau Peak (934 m, second tallest).
 In the eastern part of Hong Kong, these volcanic rocks form hexagonal columnar cooling joints.
-They can be seen from the High Island reservoir and islands nearby.
+They can be seen from the High Island reservoir and nearby islands.
 These areas are listed as part of the UNESCO Global Geopark of Hong Kong.

-In the early Cretaceous period (about 140 million years ago), volcanic activities ceased.
+In the Early Cretaceous period (approximately 140 Mya), volcanic activities ceased.
 The hot magma in the magma chamber eventually cooled down and became granitic rocks.
 These magma cooled slowly below the ground surface.
 Mineral crystals are therefore large enough to be seen.

 Granitic rocks cover about 35% of Hong Kong's land surface (red area in fig.1).
-They are mainly distributed in Kowloon, north Hong Kong Island, east Lantau, and Tuen Mun.
-Granitic rocks formed the Victoria Harbour where Hong Kong is given its name as the "scentful harbour".
+They are mainly distributed in Kowloon, northern Hong Kong Island, eastern Lantau, and Tuen Mun.
+Granitic rocks form the Victoria Harbour from which Hong Kong derives its name as the "fragrant harbour".